p1

 Things That Make Us Smile

-Being placed under citizen’s arrest by an alert resident because you urinated on an IFPD patrol car that has a Watch Guard video system - "Priceless!"
+Indecent exposure $500 Malicious injury $500 Being placed under citizen’s arrest by an alert resident because you urinated on an IFPD patrol car that has a Watch Guard video system - "Priceles

 Read more